richaolas/MidjourneyApi/README.md

 # MidjourneyApi
-use discord and Midjourney imagine command and swapface mode to get a cartoon IP
+Use discord API and Midjourney imagine command with swapface optional to get a cartoon IP.

 ## set discord authorization and pay_load
 1. open url: https://discord.com/ and login